Intra-conal orbital metastasis - breast cancer

 0 images remaining

 Purely intraconal mass lesions are rare and have a large differential diagnosis.
 In this case the mass has an aggressive appearance and is painless thus the differential is limited to metastasis (in this case breast) and lymphoma.
-Metastatic tumours to the orbit are very rare with breast being the most common followed by melanoma.
+Metastatic tumors to the orbit are very rare with breast being the most common followed by melanoma.
 Involvement is often intra and extraconal, infiltrating the ocular muscles.